 As the name suggests, continuous diamond blades have continuous rim and have soft bonds for specific application for harder materials such as tiles, granites, glass, stones, and porcelains to provide chip free cuts.
 But that being said, it comes under the category of wet cutting, as water or other suitable coolant needs to be provided to cool the blade and enhance the longevity of blade life.

 But both segmented diamond blades can be used for both dry and wet applications and have medium to hard bonds.
 If it is so, what exactly are their differences?
-Being a reputed manufacturer of resin / metal diamond wheel and diamond cutting tools, let us illustrate those differences:
+Being a reputed Manufacturer, Supplier of resin / metal diamond wheel and diamond cutting tools, let us illustrate those differences:

 - Style of rim: Segmented diamond blades have air space called gullets in the segments along the rim while its counterpart has a continuous rim with serrated edges.
 The gullets in segmented blades aid in improving air flow, reducing heat and removal of slurry and whereas the cooling holes in turbo blades reduce heat.